4 min read

 In addition to the minimum capital requirement, the Law on Digital Assets prescribes a number of other conditions that potential service providers must meet in order to obtain the permit to provide services related to digital assets.
 These conditions primarily relate to staffing, organizational, and technical capabilities.
 Additionally, the competent authority will also approve the selection of members of the service provider’s management, and these individuals must also meet the requirements stipulated by the law.

 Furthermore, it is essential to bear in mind that before submitting an application for a permit to provide services related to digital assets, a company must be established.
-The permit must be obtained prior to the commencement of services, but not before the establishment of the company that will provide the services for which permit is required.
+The permit must be obtained prior to the commencement of services, but not before the establishment of the company that will provide the services for which the permit is required.

 One-stop Online Portal for Submitting Permit Applications